GivherLLC/givher/content/all-events/the-cpca-advocates-pac-san-diego-harbor-cruise.md

   ---

-  California’s community health centers are the frontline defense for millions, including the workers who power our state.
+  California’s community health centers are the frontline defense for millions.

   When our clinics suffer, our entire economy does.